180702IH/AI_PROJECT/README.md

 # AI_PROJECT
-This is the project for our AI course
+This is the project for our AI course. main4.py contains the gui built using streamlit